Lava threatens Hawaii power plant

 Workers removed flammable substances and the plant's deep underground wells have been filled with cold water.
 They will be plugged with iron on Tuesday.

-If lava flows into the wells before they are plugged, it could release lethal hydrogen sulphate gas.
+If lava flows into the wells before they are plugged, it could release lethal hydrogen sulphide gas.

 The slow-moving lava entered the plant site on Monday, but has since stalled.